-Investors are encouraged to purchase a portfolio of stocks across six or more industries with a ranking of 1 for Timeliness.
-Over time, investors are encouraged to monitor this rating, and when a stock falls to a 4 or 5 rating that stock then becomes a candidate for selling.
+Investors are encouraged to purchase a portfolio of stocks across six or more industries with a ranking of 1.
+Investors are encouraged to monitor this ranking over time, and when a stock falls to a 4 or 5 ranking, that stock becomes a candidate for selling.

 How Has Value Line Performed?

-Mark Hurbert, a MarketWatch columnist who studies the performance of investment publications, has written for over a 20-year period, The Value Line Investment Survey “…is in first place for risk adjusted performance.”
+Mark Hurbert, a MarketWatch columnist who studies the performance of investment publications who has written for over a 20-year period, says that The Value Line Investment Survey “is in first place for risk-adjusted performance.”
 (See this article and this article for more details)

 Value Line Report — Free Sample

-To get an idea of what’s in their newsletter, I’ve included a sample of Value Line Ratings and Report from 2009.
+To get an idea of what’s in their newsletter, here is a sample of Value Line Ratings and Report from 2009:

 How Useful Is Their Research?

-Yes, it’s true you can find a lot of Value Line offers for free on sites like Yahoo Finance or Google Finance, but their insight and research details are second to none.
-It can be said their annual fee is somewhat expensive, but it could recoup that cost with just one investment when using Value Line.
+Yes, it’s true you can find a lot of what Value Line offers for free on sites like Yahoo Finance or Google Finance, but Value Line’s insight and research details are second to none.
+It can be said their annual fee is somewhat expensive, but it could recoup that cost for you with just one investment from using Value Line.

-Value Line’s Investment Survey has been a time saver for me.
+The amount of information they give you on a weekly basis can be a little overwhelming.
+But Value Line’s Investment Survey has been a timesaver for me.
 It’s helped me quickly narrow down my stock selections to a small subset for further research.
-The amount of information they give you on a weekly basis can be a little overwhelming.
 I don’t base my research solely on their recommendations.
-It does help me determine if I should investigate further or pass investing in a stock.
+I use it to help me determine if I should investigate further or pass investing in a stock.

 There are other online services, such as YCharts and Morningstar, that offer as much investment research online, but you have to work harder to get to all the information.
 Value Line puts all the research in one place for you.